openshift/enhancements/enhancements/api-review/add-new-CRD-ImageDigestMirrorSet-and-ImageTagMirrorSet-to-config.openshift.io.md

 - A Jira card [OCPNODE-717](https://issues.redhat.com/browse/OCPNODE-717) was created to record the upgrade of ImageDigestMirrorSet, and ImageTagMirrorSet.
 The [repositories](https://docs.google.com/document/d/11FJPpIYAQLj5EcYiJtbi_bNkAcJa2hCLV63WvoDsrcQ/edit?usp=sharing) currently rely on operator/v1alpha1 ImageContentSourcePolicy(ICSP) will be migrated to config/v1 ImageDigestMirrorSet.

-- The ImageContentSourcePolicy(ICSP) will follow the rules from [Deprecating an entire component](https://docs.openshift.com/container-platform/4.8/rest_api/understanding-api-support-tiers.html#deprecating-entire-component_understanding-api-tiers).
-The duration is
+- The ImageContentSourcePolicy(ICSP) will follow the rules from [Deprecating an entire component](https://docs.openshift.com/container-platform/4.13/rest_api/understanding-api-support-tiers.html).
+Tier 1 component
-12 months or 3 releases from the announcement of deprecation, whichever is longer.
+`imagecontentsourcepolicy.operator.openshift.io/v1alpha1` is stable within a major release.
+We will mark it deprecated and encourage users to move to IDMS while supporting both in the cluster, but they will not be removed in OCP 4.x.

 ### Upgrade / Downgrade Strategy

 #### Upgrade Strategy

-An existing cluster is required to make an upgrade to 4.12 in order to make use of the allow mirror by tags feature.
+An existing cluster is required to make an upgrade to 4.13 in order to make use of the allow mirror by tags feature.

 Migration path:
 - a controller will copy existing ImageContentSourcePolicy objects to create new ImageDigestMirrorSet objects.
 - a webhook will do the conversion from operator.openshift.io/v1alpha1/imagecontentsourcepolicies to config.openshift.io/v1/imagedigestmirrorsets.

 #### Downgrade Strategy
-According to [Deprecating an entire component](https://docs.openshift.com/container-platform/4.8/rest_api/understanding-api-support-tiers.html#deprecating-entire-component_understanding-api-tiers), Tier 1 component
+According to [Deprecating an entire component](https://docs.openshift.com/container-platform/4.13/rest_api/understanding-api-support-tiers.html#deprecating-entire-component_understanding-api-tiers), Tier 1 component
-`imagecontentsourcepolicy.operator.openshift.io/v1alpha1` will stay 12 months or 3 releases from the announcement of deprecation, whichever is longer.
-During the upgrade path, if an 4.12 upgrade fails mid-way through, or if the 4.12 cluster is misbehaving, the user can rollback to the version that supports `ImageContentSourcePolicy`.
+`imagecontentsourcepolicy.operator.openshift.io/v1alpha1` is stable within a major release. it will not be removed in OCP 4.x.
+During the upgrade path, if an 4.13 upgrade fails mid-way through, or if the 4.13 cluster is misbehaving, the user can rollback to the version that supports `ImageContentSourcePolicy`.
 Their `ImageDigestMirrorSet` and `ImageTagMirrorSet` dependent workflows will be clobbered and broken if rollback to a version that lacks support for these CRDs.
 They can still configure the `ImageContentSourcePolicy` to use mirrors and keep previous behavior.